bombaymalayalihalqa/malayalam-quran-translation-by-karakkunnu/Readme.txt

-This is the xelatex compiled pdf for abdulla yusufali's quran translation
+This is the xelatex compiled pdf for Sheikh Muhammed Karakkunnu's quran translation in malayalam

-en.yusufali.txt contains the translation [www.zekr.org]
+ml.karakunnu.txt contains the translation [www.zekr.org]

-gentexforquran.py is to be run to generate the tex file
+genmalquran.py is to be run to generate the tex file

 atlast

-xelatex master.tex
+xelatex qurantrans.tex

-will give master.pdf output
+will give qurantrans.pdf output